wjayee/tp/docs/DeveloperGuide.md

 **MSS:**
 1. User requests to list all animals in the catalog.
-2. AnimalCatalog retrieves all animal entries.
-3. AnimalCatalog displays the list of all animals.
+2. AnimalCatalog displays the list of all animals.
     - Use case ends.

 ---